serikshaikamalov/lit-components/readme.md

 ## How to deal with dark/light mode

-## EventTarget as a global storage
+## EventTarget

 Demo: [BasketStorage](https://serikshaikamalov.github.io/lit-components/examples/basket/index.html)

-Why to use it?
+When to use it?

 - A way of communication between components
 - Source of the truth
 - Implement subscriber/listener pattern
+- Global storage

 Usage